CDCgov/phdi/tutorials/conversion-tutorial.md

 This guide serves as a tutorial overview of the functionality available in `phdi.fhir.conversion`.
 It will cover concepts such as using a credential manager, what data types are allowed, and what error messages may be returned.

 ## Why Convert to FHIR?
-In the design of our building blocks, we have modules to be used specifically with the FHIR data type.
+In the design of our Building Blocks, we have modules to be used specifically with the FHIR data type.

-FHIR is a widely used standard designed for storing and interacting with healthcare data.
-There is significant overlap between healthcare and public health domains.
+FHIR is a widely used standard designed for storing and interacting with health care data.
+There is significant overlap between health care and public health domains.
 In addition, FHIR standard maintainers have focused on keeping the FHIR data format general so it can be applied to areas like public health.
-Primary goals of promoting a common format like FHIR include allowing the PHDI tools to help a wider array of public health agencies, and facilitating inter-agency data exchange.
+Promoting a common format like FHIR allows Building Blocks to help a wider array of public health agencies and facilitates inter-agency data exchange.

 ## Pre-requisites
 Currently, PHDI depends on a containerized [Azure FHIR Converter](https://github.com/microsoft/FHIR-Converter) to convert HL7 v2 or CCDA to FHIR.
 The docker container build artifacts are currently located [here](https://github.com/CDCgov/phdi-google-cloud/tree/main/cloud-run/fhir-converter).